pervozdanniy/promise2/README.md

 # Promise 2

 An alternative Promise library that separate Error and Exception concerns.
-Errors are `expected failures` while Exceptions `unexcpected`
+Errors are `expected failures` while Exceptions are `unexcpected`

 ## Usage

 ### Instantiating

-Promise2 allows you to create PromiseLike object in a very close manner to original Promise
+Promise2 constructor creates PromiseLike object in a very close manner to original Promise

 ```typescript
 import Promise2 from '@pervozdanniy/promise2';